KrishnaB22/Azure-ML-Capstone/README.md

 - Demo of a sample request sent to the endpoint and its response

 ## Future work
-Creating a pipeline.
+Creating a pipeline.<br>
-Conversion of models to ONXX format.
+Conversion of models to ONXX format.<br>
-The AutoML primary metric can be changed to see if we can get better results.
+The AutoML primary metric can be changed to see if we can get better results.<br>
-Deploying the model to Egde Iot
+Deploying the model to Egde Iot.<br>

 ## Cleanup
 <img src='screenshots/compute delete.png'>